Migratory Game Bird Hunting Permit: Overview

 Enforcement

-Most migratory birds found in Canada are protected under the Migratory Birds Convention Act (MBCA) which fulfills the terms of the Migratory Birds Convention of 1916 between Canada and the United States.
-The Canadian government has the authority to pass and enforce regulations to protect migratory birds included in the Convention.
-Hunters should pay particular attention to the Migratory Birds Regulations, 2022 and the Migratory Birds Sanctuary Regulations.
+Most migratory birds found in Canada are protected under the Migratory Birds Convention Act, 1994 (MBCA).
+The MBCA regulates human activities, such as hunting, that could adversely affect the conservation of migratory birds.
+Hunters should pay particular attention to the Migratory Birds Regulations, 2022 as well as the Migratory Birds Sanctuary Regulations, enacted under the MBCA.

 In Canada, the MBCA is administered by the Government of Canada in cooperation with: